Affordable Yoga Prop Sets: Best Kits for Beginners

 Deeper Body Awareness

-Props help you feel pose nuances, enhancing body awareness on and off the mat.
+Props highlight the little details—where you grip, where you collapse—so body awareness grows on and off the mat.

 Mental Well-Being